karimabuseer/karimabuseer/README.md

   - Being a loving son to my mother, and caring brother to my wonderful siblings

 ## What I'm working on
 I'm currently working on a character sheet that can be used with Dungeos & Dragons 5th Edition with a friend.
-We're currently working on the various methods and databases in Ruby that will form the backend; as we learn more HTML, CSS and JS we hope to
+We're currently working on the various methods and databases in Ruby that will form the backend; as we learn more HTML, CSS and JS we hope to build a good-looking frontend for it, so eventually we have a site we're able to diseminate for usage amongst our friends.

 ## What I'd like to work on
 I'd like to work on apps that increase the ability of normal people to consume important data; particularly around things like world health.
-I'd also be interested in working on projects that attempt to aid privacy in some way.
+I'd also be interested in working on projects that attempt to tackle issues of social justice (e.g software that makes the world a better place!).
+There's a tonne of interest for me within this; whether it's apps that aids users to understand how to be more green, software that helps protect privacy, or programs that help share educational material.

 I'd also love to eventually work in a role either focused towards big data, or towards AI - though I'm not at a level where I'd be confident of my ability to contribute meaningfully.

 ## Where to find me
 In beautiful South London, wit my earphones on and a coffee in hand!
 If not...
 Twitter
 Instagram
 LinkedIn
+Codewars
+Leetcode